Sleeper9235/unison-concentration-game/README.md

 4. I would like to make a "high score" board, that solely keeps track of the attempts made on the current interation of the game. (resets on refresh)

-5. address any gramatical errors
+5. I would like to address any gramatical errors still present